Its-Rolo/unitils/README.md

 vim unitils.conf
 ```

-If you are not using Linux, you will have to modify main.py to correct the file path for unitils.conf
+If you are not using Linux, you can clone the github repo.
+You must also edit main.py as the file path structure is designed for linux.
-After that, you can run it normally with python main.py
+After completing those two steps, you can run the script as normal with 'python main.py'

 ## Uninstallation